-Unlike her KMT predecessor, President Tsai has declined to endorse the "1992 consensus," under which both sides of the Taiwan Strait acknowledged "one China," but retained their own interpretations of what it meant.
-In January 2019, Tsai charged that "the Beijing authorities' definition of the '1992 consensus' is 'one China' and 'one country, two systems."
-The latter approach, she said in March 2019, "unilaterally undermines the status quo, eliminates the sovereignty of the Republic of China (Taiwan), and forces Taiwan to accept unification with China."
+Unlike her KMT predecessor, President Tsai has not endorsed the "1992 consensus," under which Taiwan and the PRC acknowledged "one China," but retained their own interpretations of what it meant.
+In March 2019, she lodged objections to Xi's "one country-two systems" plan, saying it, "unilaterally undermines the status quo, eliminates the sovereignty of the Republic of China (Taiwan), and forces Taiwan to accept unification with China."

 The PRC announced in June 2016 that it had suspended contacts with Taiwan because of President Tsai's unwillingness to endorse the "1992 consensus."
-Since Tsai's 2016 election, the PRC has increased pressure on Taiwan in many areas.
-It has established diplomatic relations with six countries that previously recognized Taiwan: the Gambia, Sao Tome and Principe, Panama, the Dominican Republic, Burkina Faso, and El Salvador.
-Taiwan retains diplomatic ties with 17 countries.
-Militarily, the PRC has stepped up bomber, fighter, and surveillance aircraft patrols around Taiwan.
-Internationally, the PRC has sought to block Taiwan attendance at international meetings, including as an observer at annual meetings of the World Health Assembly (WHA).
+Since Tsai's 2016 election, the PRC has increased pressure on Taiwan.
+It has, for example, established diplomatic relations with eight countries that previously recognized Taiwan: the Gambia, Sao Tome and Principe, Panama, the Dominican Republic, Burkina Faso, El Salvador, the Solomon Islands, and Kiribati, leaving Taiwan with 15 diplomatic partners.
+The PRC has stepped up bomber, fighter, and surveillance aircraft patrols around Taiwan, and on March 31, 2019, allowed two of its J-11 fighter jets to cross over the median line in the Taiwan Strait for the first time in 20 years.
+The PRC has also blocked Taiwan's attendance as an observer at annual World Health Assembly meetings, which Taiwan attended from 2009 to 2016.